frees0l0/obsidian-ct-poems/README.md

 ## Overview

-The main idea is to develop an `Obsidian` plugin which can facilitate the composition of Chinese traditional poems by instantly suggesting and validating the tones format and rhyming for each line of the poems.
-The supported poem types include Chinese traditional four-line poems, eight-line poems and ci poems.
+The main idea is to develop an `Obsidian` plugin which can facilitate the composition of Chinese traditional poems by instantly suggesting and validating the `tones` & `rhymes` patterns for each line of the poems.
+The supported poem types include Chinese traditional `four-line poems`, `eight-line poems` and `ci poems`.

 ## Commands

 The following commands will be provided by this plugin:

-### Insert Ci-Poem
+### Create Ci-Poem

-This command pops up a suggestions modal for the user to search a specific `tune`([[Obsidian Poems Plugin#Tune Search Suggestions]]), then inserts the code block of `poem` for the chosen `tune` at the cursor's position, containing a head line indicating the poem type.
+This command pops up a suggestions modal for the user to search a specific `tune`, then inserts the code block of `poem` for the chosen `tune` at the cursor's position, containing a head line indicating the poem type.

-### Insert Four-line or Eight-line Poem
+### Create Four-line or Eight-line Poem

 Each of these two commands inserts a code block of `poem` containing a head line indicating the poem type.